NotesFlow/NoteFlow_Notes-Data-service/README.md

 - delete note
 - `404` after attempting to modify a deleted note

-## Next Integration Step
+## Final Integration

-The next service to implement is `notes-service`.
+In the final NoteFlow stack:

-That service will:
+- this service is internal and should not be called by external clients

-- validate the authenticated user
+- `notes-service` validates the authenticated user and forwards user-scoped note operations here
-- expose public note endpoints
+- `postgres` stores the `notes` table
-- call `notes-data-service`
+- `prometheus` scrapes `/metrics`
-- keep public business logic outside the persistence layer
+- Docker Swarm runs the published Docker Hub image `albertart10/noteflow-notes-data-service:latest`